Roger Stone Promises He Won’t Share Mueller Report

 Roger Stone, long-time ally of President Donald Trump and self-described political trickster, promises not to share the contents of Robert Muller’s investigation into Russian meddling in the 2016 elections, USA Today reports.
 This assumes, of course, that he would ever get his hands on the report, which so far has been out of reach of practically everyone except for Attorney General William Barr, who is in the process of redacting its contents before turning it over to Congress.

-Stone through his lawyers has requested a copy of the report, claiming that its findings would be relevant to his own legal defense.
-He was arrested in January for one count of obstruction of an official proceeding, five counts of making false statements and one count of witness tampering, with each charge connected to discoveries made during work related to the Russia investigation.
+Stone, through his lawyers, has requested a copy of the report, claiming that its findings would be relevant to his own legal defense.
+He was arrested in January for one count of obstruction of an official proceeding, five counts of making false statements, and one count of witness tampering, with each charge connected to discoveries made during work related to the Russia investigation.

 Stone, in a number of court filings, is attempting to make the case that Mueller’s entire investigation, and thus his own arrest as part of it, was in fact unconstitutional.
 He argues that since Congress did not specifically appropriate funds for the investigation, they had not formally authorized the investigation of the president and his campaign.